Billionaire Profile

 In-Depth Profile

 Richard Michael Schulze was born in Saint Paul, Minnesota, on March 25, 1941.
-Growing up in St. Paul, he attended Central High School and later served in the U.S. Air Force with the Minnesota Air National Guard.
-After his service, he worked as a consumer electronics salesman, gaining valuable experience that shaped his future entrepreneurial ventures.
+He attended Central High School and subsequently served in the U.S. Air Force with the Minnesota Air National Guard.
+Following his military service, he worked as a consumer electronics salesman.
+He later earned an honorary degree from the University of St. Thomas in Saint Paul.

 Rise to Success